-FINDING OF NO NEW SIGNIFICANT IMPACTS
+FINDING OF NO NEW SIGNIFICANT IMPACT:

-Based upon a review of the EA (attached), and the supporting documents, all three action alternatives analyzed in detail would not cause significant impacts under the requirements of the National Environmental Policy Act, 42 U.S.C. §§ 4321-4370m-11 (NEPA) and the Department of the Interior's NEPA regulations at 43 C.F.R. §§ 46.10-46.450.

-The environmental effects are not significant.
-Therefore, an Environmental Impact Statement (EIS) is not required.
-This finding is based on the potentially affected environment and degree of effects of the action, as described below.
+Based upon a review of the EA (attached), and the supporting documents, all three action alternatives analyzed in detail will not significantly affect the quality of the human environment.
+Therefore, an environmental impact statement (EIS) is not required.
+This finding is based on the degree of the effects described in the following sections within the identified affected environment.